This article provides in depth information on how to solve difficulties you might experience when using VST Connect.

 VST Connect picks up on that standard recording and provides almost exactly the same workflow even though the Performer is many miles away, like no other system does - other approaches require the Performer to be skilled, own a DAW and be able to operate it, acquire and load a project that has to be kept in sync all the time and so forth.
 VST Connect frees you from all of that and provides accurate drop in/out etc. End of advertisement :-)

 Now, many users know how to record themselves and that works fine without Control Room functionality, so we provided the Create VST Connect function to make it really easy - a one-click operation which only leaves the talkback mic to be connected and you're ready to go.
 The default setting of the Control Room is that when the CR is enabled globally, the output monitor will be active.
-So the assumption is that when you start to work with CR settings, you should know what you do and it has a lot of great possibilities, but if global routing is changed, things can certainly go wrong.
+So, the assumption is that when you start to work with CR settings, you should know what you do and it has many great possibilities, but if global routing is changed, things can certainly go wrong.

 About Cue Sends: If you add a new audio (or fx/group) track, the cue send is not initially activated, so you may have to do that.